harness/developer-hub/docs/platform/Favourites/set-favourites.md

 ## Set a connector as favorite

-To set a connector as favorite in Harness:
+To set a connector as a favorite in Harness:
 1. Select **Projects**, and then select **Connectors**.
 2. Select **Add to Favorites** beside the connector.